The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Track buttons light to show you when you're able to move track.
 For example, if you're on Track 1, the < Track button wouldn't light as you can only move to the next track.

-You can jump in banks of eight, hold Shift and press the Track buttons to move the selection up or down eight tracks.
+You can jump in banks of eight: hold Shift and press the Track buttons to move the selection up or down eight tracks.
 You can also use this to get to return tracks.

 Shift lets you preview controls.
 Hold Shift and move a control; the screen shows you the value without changing it.
+You can also double-press the Shift button to latch it.

 Tip